-In Figure 3, we can see that the primal and dual residuals become sufficiently small in the ADMM algorithm, indicating convergence in our distributed approach.
+In Figure 3, we can see that the primal and dual residuals become sufficiently small in the ADMM algorithm, indicating the convergence in our distributed approach.
 The optimal design variables can be seen to converge to the same solution as found by solving the problem centrally.
-An important point to note is that this behaviour is not guaranteed by ADMM in the case of nonconvex problems.
+An important point to note is that this behavior is not guaranteed by ADMM in the case of nonconvex problems.
 When applied to nonconvex problems, ADMM need not converge and even when it does converge, it need not converge to an optimal point and must be hence considered just as another local optimization method (Boyd et al., 2010).
 Although the convergence guarantees for ADMM in the case of complex nonconvex NLPs are poorly understood, it has been shown to perform satisfactorily in practice (Rodriguez et al., 2018).
 Three snapshots of the optimal differential state trajectory Ttes in the partitions of scenario 1 are shown in Figure 4.